basicsimon/basicsimon/README.md

-# Hi there 👋, I'm Qixiao Zhang
+# Hi there 👋, I'm Qixiao Zhang , also you can call me Simom!

 ## 🚀 About Me
 I'm a passionate developer and data enthusiast with a focus on **AI, Machine Learning, Data Analysis**, and **Full-Stack Development**.